Is construction an essential business?

 Communications

 While physical roads have seen a decrease in demand during COVID-19 lockdowns, digital highways experienced the exact opposite.
-Construction crews have played an essential role in maintaining and building communication infrastructure throughout North America to keep up with increased loads on networks.
+Construction crews have played an essential role in maintaining and building communication infrastructure throughout North America to keep up with increased network loads.

 In the pandemic’s early days, CISA overlooked this area.
 However, following pressure from the industry, the agency conceded, including communications among its list of essential sectors, which paved the way for construction projects to continue.